Progression Route

 Best investment

 Identify your weakest multiplier and bring it up to parity.
 If your ring is T5 but mutations are untouched, start mutations.
 If your seeds lag behind your ring, upgrade seeds.
+Once Floor 4 is unlocked, factor in independent floor upgrades — don't waste cash on Floor 1 soil if you're planting on Floor 4.
+Start the composter loop (feed Ghost Peppers) for high-grade fertilizer.

 Check Mutation Triggers